Peak Tram: History

-The initial round trip charges, HKD 30 cents (First Class), 20 cents (Second Class) and 10 cents (Third Class), had risen 50 per cent by 1926.
+The initial upward trip fares were HKD 30 cents (First Class), 20 cents (Second Class) and 10 cents (Third Class) while the downward trip was half these prices.
+The fares had risen 50 per cent by 1926 - they are now HKD108 return and HKD76 single after a significant rise in December 2024.

 From 1908 to 1949, the first two seats in the front of the tram were reserved for the governor of Hong Kong, to which was attached a bronze plaque reading: "This seat is reserved for His Excellency the Governor".
 The seats were not available to ordinary passengers until two minutes before departure.

 In the course of its history, the tram has been a victim of two natural disasters, caused by floods from heavy rainfall, which washed away steep sections of the track between Bowen Road and Kennedy Road.
 The first was in 1899, and the second occurred on 12 June 1966.

 In 1926, the steam engine was replaced by an electric motor.
 On 11 December 1941, during the Battle of Hong Kong, the engine room was damaged in an attack.
 Services were not resumed until 25 December 1945, after the end of the Japanese occupation of Hong Kong.

 In 1956, the Peak Tram was equipped with a new generation of lightweight metal-bodied cars, each of which seated 62 passengers.
 Unusually for a funicular line, three such cars were provided, only two of which were in use at any one time.
 The third spare car was kept in a car shed near the Kennedy Road station.

 The system was comprehensively rebuilt in 1989 by the Swiss company, Von Roll, with a new track, a computerized control system, and two new two-car trams with a capacity of 120 passengers per tram.
 By the time of the handover in 1997, the system carried some 2 million passengers annually.
 Today, more than 4 million people ride the Peak Tram annually, or an average of over 11,000 every day.

 Of prior rolling stock, only two 1956 fourth generation all-aluminium cars and one 1989 fifth generation car survive.
 Two cars, one from both previous generations, can be seen on a disused spur track that led to the former tram depot near the Kennedy Road station.
 An additional fourth generation car is displayed near the upper terminal, now serving as a Tourism Board Information Center.
 None of the cars from the first three generations exist, but a replica of the first car is displayed in the Peak Tram Historical Gallery.